30 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Holland is a country

 People have always used Holland and the Netherlands interchangeably.
 But they’re not the same.
 The Netherlands has 12 provinces, including North-Holland and South-Holland.
 But since the country’s major cities of Amsterdam, Rotterdam, and The Hague are in these provinces, people tend to just skip the details and mistakenly call the low-lying country Holland.
+Everyone gets these U.S. state facts wrong.
+Do you know the right answers?

 Mistake: Greenland is bigger than Africa